kyrea/books-rest-api/README.md

 5. **Test the API:**
    - To test the API endpoints, run `npm run test` using Mocha and supertest.
 Ensure the API is running before testing.

+## Host on Render.com

+To host the Books REST API on Render.com, follow these steps:

+1. **Sign Up on Render.com:**
+   - If you don't already have an account, sign up for a Render.com account.

+2. **Create a New Web Service:**
+   - Log in to Render.com and click the "Add New" button to create a new web service.

+3. **Configure Your Service:**
+   - Choose a name for your service.
+   - Connect your GitHub repository or deploy manually from your local machine.

+4. **Add Environment Variables:**
+   - In your Render.com dashboard, navigate to your service's settings.
+   - Add environment variables, including the `MONGODB_URI` that you used locally.

+5. **Deploy Your Service:**
+   - Deploy your service on Render.com, and it will be accessible with a unique URL.

 ## Assumptions and Decisions

 - Custom Incremental `_id`: We implemented custom incremental `_id` values for books by managing a separate counter collection.